graphile/graphile.github.io/src/pages/graphile-build/hooks.md

 - `scope` - an object based on the third argument to `newWithHooks` or `fieldWithHooks`; for deeper hooks (such as `GraphQLObjectType:fields:field`) the scope from shallower hooks (such as `GraphQLObjectType`) are merged in.
-- `Self` - only available on hooks that are called after the object is created (e.g. `GraphQLObjectType:fields`), this contains the object that has been created allowing recursive references.
+- `Self` - only available on deferred hooks that are called after the object is created (e.g. `GraphQLObjectType:fields`), this contains the object that has been created allowing recursive references.
 - `fieldWithHooks(fieldName, spec, scope = {})` - on `GraphQLObjectType:fields`, used for adding a field if